adamsilver/fdpb/02-Checkout.md

 I’ve not come across a design pattern that has as many benefits as this one.
 It’s like compound interest, it just keeps on giving.
 This is one of those cases where simple is just that.
 Simple.

-Needless to say we'll this design pattern  to design our checkout form in this chapter.
+Needless to say we'll the checkout flow using this design pattern.
+Before we design each page, we'll first think about flow and order.

 ## Flow and order